 You don’t need to spend a lot to get a good NBN connection.
-Sure, Telstra and Optus have some pretty pricey plans, but you’ve got plenty of other options.
-There’s now a whole myriad of smaller providers who offer similar, if not better services.
-Here are some of the cheapest NBN plans across the four main NBN speed tiers.
+Telstra and Optus may have pretty pricey plans, but you’ve got plenty of other options.
+There’s a whole myriad of smaller providers who offer similar, if not better services.

 Cheap NBN 250 plans with unlimited data

 NBN 250 plans aren’t exactly cheap, but there are still cheaper options if you’re wanting to get download speeds as fast as 250Mbps.